rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

 ## Application Overview
 The [example application from opentelemetry-python](https://github.com/open-telemetry/opentelemetry-python/tree/main/docs/examples/auto-instrumentation) consists of a simple client and server:
+- Create `application/` and copy client-server* application from opentelemetry-python example to
 - `application/client.py`: A Python script that sends requests to the server.
 - `application/server_automatic.py`, `application/server_manual.py`, `application/server_programmatic.py`: Three versions of a Flask-based server, each demonstrating a different way to instrument with OpenTelemetry.